- The floor-to-ceiling price range of Nadex call spreads

 Variable settlement versus all-or-nothing

-Unlike binary options, which can only be $100 or zero at expiration, spreads have a variable settlement, meaning it can have a range of different prices.
+Unlike binary options, which can only be $100 or zero at expiration, call spreads have a variable settlement, meaning it can have a range of different prices.

-So that is where your Nadex spread can end up at expiration: at the floor, the ceiling, or somewhere in between.
+So that is where your Nadex call spread can end up at expiration: at the floor, the ceiling, or somewhere in between.
 And your profit or loss is always just the difference between the price at which you bought or sold and the price at expiration.

-- How the price range of a Nadex spread limits risk and reward between a floor and ceiling price
+- How the price range of a Nadex call spread limits risk and reward between a floor and ceiling price

 - How to calculate your risk and reward before you place a trade and how the Nadex platform shows it to you automatically

-- How a Nadex spread is priced at expiration, with a payout somewhere between your maximum risk and reward
+- How a Nadex call spread is priced at expiration, with a payout somewhere between your maximum risk and reward